bencooper222/calendly-slack-push-notifications/README.md

 # calendly-slack-push-notifications

+## Descriptions
+This application is specifically designed for the VandyHacks team's interview process.
+It pulls signups/cancellations from Calendly and puts it into Slack so we can allocate who on board interviews which applicants.

 ## Config
 1. Change the service name in serverless.yml
 2. Feel free to change the name of the function (currently `passOn`)